ivoGanev/ivoganev.github.io/_posts/2021-04-12-coslog-dev-log.markdown

 ## Justify your solutions

-It's my first time working with a team of more than two people, and I found myself in difficult situations where I can't explain why I have designed a specific part of the application as it is; consequently I felt frustrated.
+It's my second time working with a team of more than two people, and I found myself in difficult situations where I can't explain why I have designed a specific part of the application as it is; consequently I felt frustrated.

 Never the less, I've got something very important and interesting out of that experience: to always justify my decisions.
 It might sound like an overkill but I found out that it can actually reveal extremely bad design choices.
 Here is what you can try to improve your way of moving through the development process: